scverse/anndata/benchmark/README.md

 ### Data

 Data will need to be retrieved for these benchmarks.
-Currently this is can be done via the script `fetch_datasets.py`.
-This downloads and caches some files for each dataset.
-The set of datasets retrieved can be limited via the `--pattern` argument.
+This can be downloaded using the script fetch_datasets.py.

 Note that the `h5ad` format has changed since it's inception.
 While the `anndata` package maintains backwards compatability, older versions of `anndata` will not be able to read files written by more recent versions.
 To get around this for the benchmarks, datasets have to be able to be read by all versions which can require a setup function that creates the anndata object.